 Historic Sites, Points of Interest & Landmarks

-This small, quirky museum displays toilet-related paraphernalia dating from ancient times to the contemporary period.
-Sure to raise a couple of giggles among children.
-It is run by a non-profit organization that has done extraordinary work in sanitation and waste management across the city.
+For something more culturally off-beat, this small, quirky museum displays a variety of toilet-related paraphernalia, dating from ancient times to the contemporary period.
+It is run by a non-profit organization that has done extraordinary work in sanitation and waste management.

 A unique museum with a collection of steam locomotives and carriages, signaling equipment, antique furniture, photographs and other Indian Railways memorabilia.
 Check out the saloons of the Maharaja of Mysore and the Prince of Wales, the Fairy Queen (a very well preserved steam locomotive engine), and take a joy ride in the toy train.

 Jawaharlal Nehru is counted among the most influential leaders of India: As Prime Minister of India, he was the primary architect of India's political and economic philosophy after independence from British rule.
 Teen Murti Bhavan was his official residence, and nowadays houses a museum portraying India's struggle for Independence, including many letters, photos and memorabilia belonging to Nehru.
 There is also an interesting Planetarium on its grounds.

 The green and lovely Sanskriti campus houses three museums: Museum of Everyday Art, Museum of Indian Terracotta, and Museum of Indian Textiles.
 It also has an amphitheater, artist studios and workshop spaces to explore.
 A truly lovely, relaxing place to visit.